TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

      java -jar VncViewer.jar -port 5901 -scale 50

 Both parameter names and their values are case-insensitive.
-The only exception is the "Password" parameter, as VNC passwords are case-sensitive.
+The only exception is the value passed to the "Password" parameter, as VNC passwords are case-sensitive.

 For a complete list of parameters and their descriptions, execute: